Picking a topic & title

-- Primary research involves gathering information firsthand through methods such as visits, interviews or questionnaires.
+- Primary research involves gathering information firsthand through methods such as visits, interviews, questionnaires or focus groups.

 - When approaching participants, include who you are, what the project is about, why you are doing the research, what will be involved and what is happening to the information (Alderson, 1995, cited in Arksey and Knight, 1999, p.
 69).
 Look at an example letter/email to a participant in our contacting participants guide

 - Try piloting questions to avoid being confusing, leading or wordy.
-See our guide to question design to aid this.
+See the guide to question design to aid this.